bluemelodia/Lists/README.md

 - Check the futureDates property on the recipient object to see if previous occurrences of the recipient's birthday are already stored on the server.
 Delete any ocurrences from previous years.
 - Otherwise, if the occurence is not already stored on the futureDates object, add the object.
 - If any additions or deletions have been made to the futureDates object, silently propagate these changes to the server.
-- The next time a call is made to fetch the recipients list, the recipient's latest computed lunar birthdays will be fetched as well.
+- The next time a call is made to fetch the recipients list, the recipient's latest computed πrealunar birthdays will be fetched as well.

 <a name="build"></a>